 The Tuscan coast is not just sea, sun and tan.
 Of course, summer is approaching and thoughts are turned to the beaches of one of the most well-equipped Italian regions from a bathing point of view, so much to be taken up each year by Bandiere Blu.
 But the coast of Tuscany, besides excellent quality establishments, includes a series of jewels that already existed many centuries before umbrellas were planted on the sand.
-We are talking about the villages that overlook the Tyrrhenian Sea and that in any season of the year attract tourists from all over Italy and from all over the world thanks to their architectural charm and their strategic position between the shore and the hinterland, as we explain also in the fourth issue of our digital magazine e-borghi travel, dedicated to fishing villages, including those of Tuscany.
+We are talking about the villages overlooking the Tyrrhenian Sea, which at any season of the year attract tourists from all over Italy and the world thanks to their architectural charm and strategic location between the shoreline and the hinterland.

 Pietrasanta